students hanging out and smiling in west campus

 Program Details

-The Bachelor of Social Work program at Azusa Pacific University seeks to develop competent generalist social work practitioners who can apply knowledge based on scientific inquiry, professional values, and skills of social work, integrating a Christian perspective, to enhance the well-being of diverse individuals, families, groups, organizations, and communities in the context of their environment towards advancing justice locally and globally.
+The Bachelor of Social Work program at Azusa Pacific University develops competent generalist social work practitioners who apply knowledge based on scientific inquiry, professional values, and skills of social work, integrating a Christian perspective, to enhance the well-being of diverse individuals, families, groups, organizations, and communities in the context of their environment toward advancing justice locally and globally.

 General Undergraduate Admission Requirements